PraveenKumar-Rajendran/CarND-PID-Control-Project/README.md

 Parameters are chosen in trial and error method by the intuitive understanding of the usage of different parameter values.

 Initial values for the gains are set by the intuitive values from the PID implementation lecture from sebastian.
+Those values are then tuned to give the desired performance for the given problem in the simulator environment.

 Then it was changed continuously upto the point where the car can finish a lap successfully and safely.

-some of the iteration values are given below.
+Among many iterations experimented, four combination values are given below.

 | kp  | ki | kd  | Result |
 | ------------- | ------------- | ------------- | ------------- |